devop-core/config/README.md

-# DevOp Config library
+# Config library

 ## Description

->This library is just proof of concept.
-We do **NOT** recommended you to use in production env.
+> This library is just proof of concept. > We do **NOT** recommended the use of production environment.

-The Config component provides implementation to process php configuration files
+Provide basic runtime configuration

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Software License][ico-license]](LICENSE.md)